 |Copper (Cu), mg/kg, max. *||10||Regul.
 2003 / 2003, App.
 3, method 7|

 |Oil retention, %, max. *||4||Regul.
 2003 / 2003, App.
 3, methods 1,2|

 |Combust.
 Comp. (as С), %, max. *||0.2||Regul.
 2003 / 2003, App.
 3, method 3|

 |Granulometry: granules 1-4 mm||min.
 95||Regul.
 2003 / 2003, App.
 3, method 5; BDS EN 1235|

 |granules under 0.5 mm||max.
 3|

-* Parameters required as per Regulation 2019 / 1009 on EU fertilising product.
-These parameters are determined at every 3 months.
+* Parameters are determined once at every 3 months.